5 Ways The Highly Effective Teacher Manages Student Behaviour

 FIVE (5): Positively reinforce students who are on-task

-Because of a natural negative bias, our attention is grabbed by the couple of students who are misbehaving, while the majority of well-behaved students go unnoticed.
+Because of a natural negative bias, our attention is grabbed by a couple of students who are misbehaving, while the majority of well-behaved students go unnoticed.

 Giving positive feedback to the students who are working well, will encourage more of the same from them and the students who may not be cooperating.